 SW What did you think was the main differences between being in New York as say, being in Chicago at that point?

 GJ In New York, they already had, two or three things.
-Jazz musicians were already— That period of time . . . the Sixties and stuff.
+Jazz musicians were already—that period of time ... the ’60s and stuff.
 There were a lot of really great black artists in town.

 SW In New York?